lnd4812/password-generator/README.md

 formula to compile the password outputting the password...

 ## License

 An MIT [License] has been included with this project.

 ## Credits and external Resources

-A full description of Challenge 3's criteria is outlined here: [Module 3 Challenge Project Page](https://courses.bootcampspot.com/courses/1181/assignments/23403?module_item_id=459947).
+- A full description of Challenge 3's criteria is outlined here: [Module 3 Challenge Project Page](https://courses.bootcampspot.com/courses/1181/assignments/23403?module_item_id=459947).
-Additional assistance was provided by the TA's during Office Hours.
+- Additional assistance was provided by the TA's during Office Hours.
+- various internet websites including [MDN Docs](https://developer.mozilla.org), [W3Schools](https://www.w3schools.com) and [Stack Overflow](https://stackoverflow.com).

 ## Task list